1976 Giro d'Italia

 The 1976 Giro d'Italia was the 59th running of the Giro, one of cycling's Grand Tours.
 It started in Catania, on 21 May, with a set of split stages and concluded in Milan, on 12 June, with another split stage, consisting of an individual time trial and a mass-start stage.
 A total of 120 riders from twelve teams entered the 22-stage race, that was won by Italian Felice Gimondi of the Bianchi-Campagnolo team.
 The second and third places were taken by Belgian Johan De Muynck and Italian Fausto Bertoglio, respectively.

 Amongst the other classifications that the race awarded, Sanson's Francesco Moser won the points classification, Andrés Oliva of KAS won the mountains classification, and Magniflex's Alfio Vandi completed the Giro as the best neo-professional in the general classification, finishing seventh overall.
 Brooklyn finishing as the winners of the team points classification.
+The race was marred by the death of Spanish rider Juan Manuel Santisteban during the first stage.

 Teams

 A total of twelve teams were invited to participate in the 1976 Giro d'Italia.
+In total, 70 riders were from Italy, while the remaining 50 riders came from: Spain (20), Belgium (17), the Netherlands (3), Denmark (2), Portugal (2), Switzerland (2), Australia (1), Germany (1), Great Britain (1), and Norway (1).
 Each team sent a squad of ten riders, which meant that the race started with a peloton of 120 cyclists.

-From the riders that began this edition, 86 made it to the finish in Milan.
+Of those starting, 30 were riding the Giro d'Italia for the first time.
+The average age of riders was 27.75 years, ranging from 20–year–old Alfio Vandi (Magniflex) to 38–year–old Ventura Díaz (Teka).
+The team with the youngest average rider age was Magniflex (25), while the oldest was Brooklyn (29).
+From those that started, 86 made it to the finish in Milan.

 The teams entering the race were: